agametis/fms-logviewer-backend/README.md

 1. Download zip file from here
 2. Unpack the file into a directory at any location on the machine where FileMaker Server is installed
 3. Replace certificate files in the "encryption" subdirectory
-4. Rename file ".env-example" to ".env" on the command line (ren .env-leer .env)
+4. Rename file ".env-example" to ".env" on the command line (on Windows: ren .env-example .env, on MacOS: mv .env-example .env)
 5. Adapt file ".env"
    - password for private key
-   - if needed, change port
+   - if needed, change port, if 3050 can not be used
 6. Customize "server.js" with correct certificate files.
 Alternatively, the files in the "encryption" directory can be renamed, then this step is omitted.
    - Constants "key", "cert" and "ca" ("key" is the private key, "cert" is the certificate, "ca" is the intermidiate certificate from the CA)
 7. Run "npm install" in the root directory of the application to install all node modules dependencies